Rodric's opinion of the Restored Gospel's doctrines change as more revelation comes. In the meantime, reasoning and perception rule the day.

 In coming days, it will not be possible to survive spiritually without the guiding, directing, comforting, and constant influence of the Holy Ghost

-The doctrines of the church have always consisted of inclusivity and fellowship to all of the family of Adam.
-The culture and tradition of the people who composed the church have not always reflected the lofty ideas of the brotherhood taught by the organization, which is how racist ideology found its way inside the leadership for policy to exclude members of African heritage.
+Latter-day Saints have always been generally supportive of freeing slaves prior to the Civil War in American history.
+Black people have been members of The Church of Jesus Christ of Latter-day Saints for nearly the entire time that it has been in existence.
+The doctrines of the Church of Christ have always consisted of inclusivity and fellowship to all of the family of Adam.
+The culture and tradition of the people who composed the Church have not always reflected the lofty ideals of the brotherhood taught by the organization, which is how racist ideology found its way inside the leadership for policy to exclude members of African heritage.

 The Church supported obeying and honoring the laws of the land.
 In the South, the law of the land was to marginalize Blacks.
-The idea of freedom and equality during the Civil Rights Movement was not one that came from the Church due to its decision to frown upon the acts of civil disobedience that many Americans participated in rather than handling legal redress in the courtrooms.
+The idea of freedom and equality during the Civil Rights Movement was not one that came from the Church due to its decision to frown upon the acts of civil disobedience that many Americans participated in rather than handling legal redress in the courtrooms alone.

 There is no official teaching from the Church explaining its policy toward Black people in the past, yet.
-However, it took an act of God to get the members of the church to accept Blacks as worthy people to enter the temples and participate equally in the church.
+However, it took an act of God to get the members of the Church to accept Blacks as worthy people to enter the temples and participate equally in the Church.

 He is important to mention because though his life was not typical of Black Latter-day Saints during his lifetime, he was a prominent reminder that Black members of the Church were intrinsically connected to the culture of the Church even during the times of overt racism.

 - Being Black and a member of the Church means wondering who will walk by and use some excuse to touch your hair uninvitedly.